 Northcote’s notable success is thanks to a formidable double act: general manager Craig Bancroft and chef Nigel Haworth.
 When they met in 1983, Craig didn’t know that Nigel would become one of the most highly regarded Michelin-starred chefs in the north; Nigel didn’t know that Craig had a gift for wine, as well as being a consummate hotelier and host.
 ‘We weren’t friends when we started.
 But we became friends.’
-The brilliant food, rooted in the north, is, of course, the thing, produced with panache by the dream team of Nigel, his Executive Head Chef Lisa Goodwin-Allen and Head Chef Aled Williams.
-But it is richly complemented by the ambience.
+The brilliant food, rooted in the north, is produced with panache by the dream team of Nigel, his Executive Head Chef Lisa Goodwin-Allen and Head Chef Nick Evans.
+And it is richly complemented by the ambience.
 It feels like a treat to stay here, and it is a beacon of excellence amongst the stunning hills and valleys of rural Lancashire.
 The solid Victorian house, built for a wealthy spinster, now glows with good living, with supremely comfortable bedrooms.
 And then there’s the Cookery School: unsurprisingly, one of the finest in the country.
-Doubles from £260.
+Doubles from £280.

 Back to all Great British Hotels